CreamNuts/Late-Fusion-based-Transformer-for-Facial-Micro-Expression/README.md

 This implementation is ans official code on the paper *Late Fusion-based Video Transformer for Facial Micro-expression Recognition*.
 In paper, we just validated one micro-facial dataset, SMIC.
 But we implemented our code to be able to expriment on the CASME2 and SAMM dataset for futher research.

 ## Requirements
-You can install required library using `requirements.txt` file.
+* Python 3.9 +
+* Pytorch 1.7.1
+* TorchVision 0.8.2
+Details are specified in `requirements.txt`.
+Use `pip install -r requirements.txt`.
 Please be careful to install the pytorch.
 We don't test all the version of pytorch.

 ## Prepare for Learning
 In SMIC, there is no version of face crop.
 The upper body and background other than the face are not very related to facial micro-expressions, so they should be removed for learning.
 Then we used [MTCNN](https://github.com/timesler/facenet-pytorch) for face cropping.
 In addition, we also implemented code using [MobilenetV2](https://github.com/cunjian/pytorch_face_landmark) to obtain face alignment for futher research.